digitalocean/marketplace-kubernetes/stacks/knative/README.md

   version: "0.26.3"
 ```

-The above configuration tells the `Knative Operator` to install the `0.26.3` version of `KnativeEventing` component in your `DOKS` cluster, via the `spec.version` field.
+The above configuration tells `Knative Operator` to install the `0.26.3` version of `KnativeEventing` component in your `DOKS` cluster, via the `spec.version` field.
 If no version is specified, then the latest one available is picked automatically.
 You can also configure other options like message broker configurations, resources requests and limits for the underlying containers, etc.

 **Important note:**